redstrate/redstrate.com/content/music.md

 json: "music"
 ---

-I don't usually make music, but I somehow made enough to warrant it's own page.
+I'm really new to the music creation process, but I somehow ended up with enough where I think it warrants it's own page.
+It's simple beats for now, don't really expect anything special.

-Every modern browser supports Opus in an OGG container, except for **Safari**.
-Sorry Apple users.
+_Note_: Every modern browser supports Opus in an OGG container, except for Safari. _Sigh_, sorry Apple users.